Milan Fashion Week to Feature 56 Physical Shows

 Gucci, still lacking a creative director after the sudden exit of Alessandro Michele last November, will debut its fall 2023 collection, likely designed by the in-house team, on Feb.
 24 at 2 p.m.
 Earlier this month, the brand opened Milan Men’s Fashion Week by showing its fall 2023 menswear collection, but no member of the team took a bow at the end of the show.

-After unveiling a rebooted business model, Sunnei’s Loris Messina and Simone Rizzo will show their first “master collection,” a combination of pre-season and main lineups, for fall with a coed show on Feb.
+After unveiling a rebooted business model, Sunnei’s Loris Messina and Simone Rizzo will show their main lineup for fall with a coed show on Feb.
 24, followed by Vivetta and Jil Sander.

 Japanese fashion sensation Tomo Koizumi is making his debut in Milan, supported by Dolce & Gabbana, with a physical show on Feb.
 26, while this season’s Valentino- and Camera della Moda-endorsed designer has yet to be revealed.
 That same day, Giorgio Armani will cap off the week with a show at 3 p.m.